Tocard/documentation/docs/quickstart/connect-with-MQTT.md

 - NodeJS 16.13.x or greater
 - MacOS/Linux environments (Windows environments may require minor adjustments)
 - A small amount of `MATIC` to pay for gas on Polygon mainnet.
 You can reachout to us on the #dev channel of [Discord](https://discord.gg/gZAm8P7hK8) for some tokens.
+- A MQTT library of your choice (this tutorial uses [MQTT.js](https://www.npmjs.com/package/mqtt))

 If you have a Helium setup, you may benefit from reading this blog post first, [Helium x Streamr](https://blog.helium.com/helium-x-streamr-ea89c4b61a14)

 ## Install & run the Broker node.

-You'll need to run a Streamr Broker node to connect your app to.
+You'll need to run a [Streamr Broker node](../streamr-network/nodes#broker-nodes) to connect your app to.

 ```shell
 $ npm i -g streamr-broker